« Back to School & Library Vistis

 This residency proposal focuses on improving the creative writing skills of students at the elementary school level.
 Children will be given the opportunity to meet a professional writer in settings both formal and informal.
 They can listen to the writer read her stories, and ask questions.
 Through classroom Workshops, children can enjoy the hands-on experience of working with the writer while creating their own original stories.
 At the close of the workshops, the children and writer gather together for an important CELEBRATION/feedback session.
 This reinforces the importance of re-writing and editing while allowing the children to celebrate their accomplishments!

-I like to begin my residency with a Teacher In-service so that everyone is up to speed on what will happen during my workshop sessions in their classrooms.
-The inservice usually takes the form of a short meeting with Teachers, prior to the start of the residency.
-The residency itself kicks off with a Performance.
+.
 Students gather in the gym for a half-hour storytelling presentation.
 The performance allows the children and the writer to get acquainted.
 The children become familiar with some of my stories, and these stories will be used later as examples during classroom workshops.
 In between stories, I discuss writing-related topics with the children — covering subjects such as: where do story ideas come from, the need to re-write, how you create a good character etc. Children are encouraged to ask questions.

-Following the performance, the bulk of the residency time is taken-up with Workshops.
-My workshop is divided into TWO parts, followed by a Celebration session.
+session.
 Therefore, timetables need to be drawn up to allow each group of children to see the writer on at least three occasions.
 Workshop minimum lengths are listed below.
 Minimum lengths are non-negotiable.
 Extra time allotted for workshops is always welcome!

 ***Teachers should plan to allow children some additional classroom time to work on their stories between writer visits.

-Using one of my stories as an example, we reduce the story to its skeletal outline ie: Beginning/Middle/Climax/End.
-This is a group-participation effort, and there is much discussion on the role of each part of a story.
+of a story.
 I use creative analogies and humorous examples to drive home the basics.
 The children then begin work on their own story outlines or PLANS, with the writer’s guidance.
 The students need to finish their plans prior to the writer’s second visit to their classroom.

-The second workshop focuses on turning the PLANS into rough copies, and eventually Goodcopies.
+copies.
 The importance of following your plan, and sticking to your original outline is stressed.
-As the rough copies take shape, students are given a Writer’s Check-List and Building a Story hand-outs, encouraging them to independently improve their stories.
-Students can use these tips to embellish their stories prior to the good copy stage.
+As the rough copies take shape, students are given a Writer’s Check-List

 The basics of story planning are still covered, but the students begin by drawing their stories in a series of pictures.
 Each picture is then captioned, allowing the children to describe what is happening to the best of their ability.
 Children are encouraged to add and embellish beyond their first effort.
 The end result is that each child produces their own story book.
 The workshop requires three visits, similar to the older age group.
 However, workshops can be shorter in length for ECS — Grade Two.